rfcardoso07/content-sharing-platform/README.md

 The platform includes a complete REST API built with Flask.

+### Prerequisites

+- Docker and Docker Compose installed on your system
+- Port 5000 available (or modify the port in `.env` file)

 ### Features

 - **User Authentication**: JWT-based authentication with registration and login